PredictiveScienceLab/py-mcmc/README.md

 Demos
 -----
-I provide various demos demonstrating how the code can be used.
+I provide various demos demonstrating how the code can be used:
++ [demos/demo1.py](demos/demo1.py): Demonstrates how to train GPy model using MCMC.

 Notes